 2. A BEAUTIFUL BLACK COAT: Their fur is sleek with a beautiful sheen.
 Photographers always love to use them as models.
 Plus, there’s far less shedding with a black dog.
 When you do love them up, their dark fur often blends right in and is far less noticeable than fur that’s lighter in color.

 3. BLACK NEVER GOES OUT OF STYLE!
-Whether it’s cars, jackets or a little black dress, you can be even go wrong with classic black.
+Whether it’s cars, jackets, or a little black dress, you can never go wrong with black.

 4. BLACK DOGS LOOK CLEANER LONGER.
-Fetching a toy in the dirt, or a splash in a puddle can turn a lighter dog 50 shades of filthy.
-While a black dog needs cleaning like any other dog, you can certainly go much longer without them looking like they need a bath.
+Fetching a toy in the dirt, or a splash in a puddle can quickly turn a lighter dog 50 shades of filthy.
+While a black dog needs cleaning like any other, you can certainly go much longer without them looking like they need a bath.

 5. BLACK DOGS ARE THE MOST LOVING.
-Perhaps it’s because many of them have been sitting in shelters longer, but black dogs are some of the most loving pets you’ll find.
-Several breeds of black dogs like Pugs, Labs, Poodles and Cocker Spaniels also make the best family dogs.
+Perhaps it’s because they have sat in shelters longer, but black dogs are some of the most loving pets you’ll find.
+Some breeds of black dogs like Pugs, Labs, Poodles, and Cocker Spaniels also make the best family dogs.

 Dogs, just like people, are unique.
-They come in a variety of breeds, shapes, sizes and idiosyncrasies.
+They come in a variety of breeds, shapes, sizes, and idiosyncrasies.
 Let’s embrace that.
-Whether you chose a dog whose fur is black, brindle, grey, white, red, a mix, or they have no fur at all, isn’t important.
-Our dogs warm our hearts and teach us everyday.
-We can disagree with someone on everything from music to politics to whether or not Bigfoot exists, but the minute we see they have a dog, none of that matters.
-We instantly forget our own differences and connect over how much we treasure our dogs.
+Whether you chose a dog whose fur is black, brindle, grey, white, red, calico, or they have no fur at all, isn’t important.
+Our dogs warm our hearts and teach us to be better.
+We can disagree with someone on everything from music to politics to whether or not Bigfoot exists, but the minute we see they’re a dog owner, none of that matters.
+We instantly forget our differences and connect over how much we treasure our dogs.

-In these heated political times when there’s so much division, let’s follow the lead of our dogs and be more loving and accepting of others.
-And if you’re considering a new pet, go take a second look at that broken soul hoping for a chance to cherish and adore you.
+In these heated times when there’s so much division, let’s follow the lead of our dogs and be more loving and accepting of others.
+And if you’re considering a new pet, go visit your local shelter.
+You’re likely to find a broken soul hoping for the chance to cherish and adore you.
 Pugs and kisses!